-The Synch Agents* featured in NARIP Pitch Sessions are among the top sales and marketing executives who actively place music owned by songwriters, composers and independent music publishers.
+The Synch Agents* featured at this special NARIP event in Atlanta are among the top sales and marketing executives in the region who actively place music owned by songwriters, composers and independent music publishers.

-Many music buyers – directors, producers and music supervisors – name these Synch Agents as among their go-to music providers.
-These Agents, who NARIP has researched and interviewed, have placed thousands of songs in blockbuster films, hit television shows, trailers, global promotion and advertising campaigns, and video games.
+Many music buyers – directors, producers and music supervisors – work with these Synch Agents who are among their go-to music providers.
+These Agents have placed countless songs in blockbuster films, hit television shows, trailers, global promotion and advertising campaigns, and video games.

 - Trends in synch licensing and agent deals

 - Attributes that make music more synch-friendly

 - Copyright ownership, rights retention, song re-titling

 - Fees between synch agents and their clients